AltraSol/temp/README.md

 ## Overview

-A collection of methods intended to improve the resiliency of a data pipeline by relying on pattern detection to define table dimensions, filter rows, or separate attributes of flattened data.
+A collection of methods intended to improve the resilience of a data pipeline by relying on pattern detection to define table dimensions, filter rows, or separate attributes of flattened data.
 For situations where connection points return data that has varying naming conventions,